 Introduction to Sports Psychology

-This course will provide an overview of core topics and applications in sport psychology.
-It is intended to develop students’ understanding of the psychosocial factors that impact behaviour in sport settings.
-Students will be able to observe and explore the application of sport psychology in physical activity contexts, including visiting sport/physical activity facilities and engaging in practical application activities.
+This course will provide an overview of core topics and applications in sport and exercise psychology.
+The course is intended to develop students’ understanding of the psychosocial factors that impact behaviour in sport and exercise settings.
+Emphasis will be placed on the application of sport and exercise psychology in physical activity contexts, including visiting sport/physical activity facilities and engaging in personal reflection exercises.

 Psychology of Exercise and Well-being